juni 18 - 30. juni 2024

 The Arctic is a vulnerable area under pressure from people and climate change.
 In SeilNorge we are committed to taking care of the environment as much as possible and we believe that small boats with few people and little pollution and waste are much less harmful to the environment, climate and local wildlife, than larger boats and cruise ships.
 We also try to gather garbage at the places we visit, instead of leaving something behind.
 On Svalbard we follow AECO's guidelines for encounters with wildlife, beach cleaning, cultural heritage sites and for arctic operators.
 More about AECO's guidelines can be read here.

-I would like to summarize, first and foremost, to thank Sail Norway for a thoroughly WELL executed arrangement… Sail Norway should have and get my best recommendations, you should have such a trip every year!
+The best way to summarize my trip is to thank Sail Norway for a thoroughly WELL executed arrangement… Sail Norway, you deserve my highest recommendation - you should have such a trip every year!

 Petter Bjørstad, participant 2019